 Keeping our eyes healthy is one of the most important ways to prevent age-related eye diseases, such as age-related macular degeneration (AMD), sight loss, dry eyes, cataracts, and problems with night vision.
 While an active lifestyle is key, adding specific foods to your diet will help keep your eyesight strong.

 Eating beans and other legumes adds needed zinc to your diet.
 The mineral helps release vitamin A from the liver so that it can be used in eye tissues.
-A serious deficiency in zinc can cause deterioration of your eye’s macula.
+A zinc deficiency, if severe, can potentially lead to deterioration of your eye’s macula.

-This hearty cruciferous vegetable has long been said to keep cancer and heart disease at bay, but it also contributes to eye health, too.
-In addition to containing lutein and zeaxanthin, broccoli is a high source of vitamin C. The combination of nutrients has the potential to reduce the progress of age-related macular degeneration and vision loss.
+This hearty cruciferous vegetable has long been said to have potential protective benefits against cancer and heart disease, but it also contributes to eye health too.
+In addition to containing lutein and zeaxanthin, broccoli is also a high source of vitamin C. This combination of nutrients has the potential to reduce the progress of age-related macular degeneration and vision loss.

-To prevent eye diseases like AMD, dark green vegetables like kale, spinach, collard greens, and dark green lettuce should be consumed regularly.
+To reduce the risk of certain eye diseases, like AMD, you should consider consuming dark green vegetables like kale, spinach, collard greens, and dark green lettuce on a regular basis.
 These veggies contain lutein and zeaxanthin, two nutrients with antioxidant qualities that help to prevent cell damage.
-Because part of the back of our eyes are made up of lutein and zeaxanthin pigment, keeping your body nourished with those minerals helps to maintain normal physiology at the back of the eye.
+Because part of the back of our eyes are made up of lutein and zeaxanthin pigment, keeping your body nourished with those minerals helps to maintain normal physiology.
 Essentially, lutein acts like a pair of sunglasses helping to protect the retina.

-Omega-3 fatty acids found in oily fish offer up health benefits for your eyes.
+Omega-3 fatty acids found in oily fish offer up eye-healthy benefits.
 Research has shown that omega-3 fatty acids helped to protect adults from both age-related macular degeneration and dry-eye syndrome.
 Omega-3 helps modulate the inflammation that can lead to dry eyes.
 Mackerel, tuna, and salmon offer a high dose of omega 3s.

 Orange coloured fruits and vegetables get their tint from beta carotene, a precursor of vitamin A, which helps promote healthy vision.
 In particular, eating a diet rich in beta carotene will help your eyes adjust to low levels of light at night.
 Other ways to boost this nutrient is by eating pumpkin, squash, apricots, and carrots.

-Want to try incorporating these ingredients into your next meals?
-Try out some of our favourite recipes.
+Want to incorporate these ingredients into your next meal?
+Discover more excellent foods for your eye health by trying out some of our favourite recipes.